-Applicants will also be given the opportunity to respond to Panel questions and update the Panel with any relevant information.
+Applicants will also be given the opportunity to update the Panel with any relevant information following a standard set of questions.
 The page limit for a response is a maximum of 0.5 pages per question.
-In writing a response Applicants should be mindful to simply address the question asked; this is not an opportunity to re-write the case.
-The Panel questions will be sent to the Applicants via email but should be uploaded to the JeS system as part of the PI Response document/process.
+The questions will be sent to the Applicants via email but should be uploaded to the JeS system as part of the PI Response document/process.